-A student who does not pass a skills laboratory check-off in ST 1302 Fundamentals of Operating Room Techniques Lab, with a 77% or higher, on the first attempt, will have an opportunity for a second attempt.
+A student who does not pass a skills laboratory check-off, with a 77% or higher, on the first attempt, will have an opportunity for a second attempt.
 If a 77% is not achieved on the second attempt, a remediation opportunity may be offered in order to achieve a minimum required score.